iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.royalmail.app.droid___6.0.1/report.md

 > Ok to track parcels, completely useless to alter delivery.
 Tried it twice so far, both times the request was ignored and I was bombarded with texts and e-mails advising me parcels couldn't be delivered on the day I'd already said to not deliver on.
 Then had to rebook the already rebooked delivery as the original request had been deleted!
 The app looks nice and is easy to use.
 Shame it seems to have absolutely no use other than that.<br> :date: __2020-10-29 21:08:28__

-> Why does RM require one to sign up just for tracking a simple item?
-I don't see the point of making an account with RM app for such a simple thing.
-RM needs to change this feature on their app wherein you can track status of an item without having to sign up / log in<br> :date: __2020-10-27 11:51:31__

-> Validation error trying to book redelivery.<br> :date: __2020-10-26 23:43:57__

 #### 1-star reviews